Cyprus defends reputation on Russia money laundering

 Bank extracts, seen by this website, showed that €26 million of the money was moved via Cypriot banks.

-Flight records also showed that the Russian suspects were frequent visitors to the island.
+Flight records also showed that the Russian suspects frequently visited the island.

 Russia cooperation